emqx/cloud-docs/en_US/shadow_service/invoke.md

    </tr>
    <tr>
       <td>PUT</td>
       <td>Use this method in <strong>the topic for publishing</strong>.
-Corresponding to the PUT method of HTTP, the method is for updating the specified shadow model’s JSON entirely.
+Corresponding to the PUT method of HTTP, the method is for updating the specified shadow model’s JSON <strong>entirely</strong>.
 See invocation examples below.</td>
    </tr>
    <tr>
       <td>PATCH</td>
       <td>Use this method in <strong>the topic for publishing</strong>.
-Corresponding to the PATCH method of HTTP, the method is for updating the specified shadow model’s JSON partially.
+Corresponding to the PATCH method of HTTP, the method is for updating the specified shadow model’s JSON <strong>partially</strong>.
 See invocation examples below.</td>
    </tr>
    <tr>
       <td>GET</td>